-20. In most Mediterranean countries, the regulation of maritime activities, whether through the implementation of international legislation, compliance and enforcement is still not at a level that allows the maritime economy to make a significant contribution to a sustainable blue economy.
+17. In most Mediterranean countries, the regulation of maritime activities, whether through the implementation of international legislation, compliance and enforcement is still not at the level to allow the maritime economy to make a significant contribution to a sustainable blue economy.
 This economic "openness" stands in contrast with the biological semi-closed character of the Mediterranean Sea (water renewal time of around 80 years).
-The fragmentation of policies, coupled with the lack of a national policies for the maritime transport systems and the lack of ratification of international maritime instruments and standards, and the associated uneven implementation, compliance and enforcement including sanction measures among countries when these countries have ratified the se instruments and standards are challenges that need to be overcome if maritime activities are to be a major pillar in a sustainable regional blue economy.
+The fragmentation of policies, coupled with the lack of a national maritime transport system policy, within countries, and the lack of ratification of international maritime instruments and standards, and the associated uneven implementation, compliance and enforcement including sanction measures among countries when these countries have ratified the se instruments and standards are challenges that need to be overcome if maritime activities are to be a major pillar in a sustainable regional blue economy.

-21. For the tourism sector, over the past 50 years (1970 - 2019), the number of international tourist arrivals (ITAs) to Mediterranean countries increased by a factor of seven: from around 58 million in 1970 (161 in 1995, 246 in 2005) to 408 million in 2019.
-During the past decade (2010 - 2019), a cumulative increase of ITAs to the Mediterranean countries was 43.2% and in 2019, close to one third (27.8%) of the global ITAs were recorded in the Mediterranean8.
-The contribution of tourism and travel to GDP has been estimated at USD 943.4 billion, with 18.4 million direct and indirect jobs across the region in 20199.
+18. Over the past 50 years (1970 - 2019), the number of international tourist arrivals (ITAs) to Mediterranean countries increased by a factor of seven: from around 58 million in 1970 (161 in 1995, 246 in 2005) to 408 million in 2019.
+During the past decade (2010 - 2019), a cumulative increase of ITAs to the Mediterranean countries was 43.2% and in 2019, close to one third (27.8%) of the global ITAs were recorded in the Mediterranean.
+The contribution of tourism and travel to GDP has been estimated at USD 943.4 billion, with 18.4 million direct and indirect jobs across the region in 2019.
 However, the COVID-19 crisis halved the GDP from tourism and travel in the Mediterranean, causing a loss of 3.1 million jobs.
 A moderate recovery was seen in 2021, with total number of ITAs reaching 45.5% of the 2019 level.